-This course will provide a general overview of the Constitution but will place special focus on certain Amendments that have a profound effect on current day America.
-This will include the First Amendment’s protection of free speech, religion and press; the Fifth Amendment’s Due Process Clause; the Sixth Amendment’s Rights of the Accused and the Eighth Amendment’s cruel and unusual punishment provision.
+This course will focus on a general overview of the Constitution, with a special focus on certain Amendments that have a profound effect on current day America.
+This will include the First Amendment's protection of free speech, religion and press, the Fifth Amendment's Due Process Clause, the Sixth Amendment's Rights of the Accused, and the Eighth Amendment's cruel and unusual punishment provision.
+(3 credits)

 - ENG 101: English Composition 1

 Students who successfully complete this course will be able to:

 - Recall The Bill of Rights of The US Constitution.